dortania/Getting-Started-With-ACPI/Universal/awac.md

 * X99
 * X299

-SSDT-AWAC tries to re-enable the old RTC clock that is compatible with macOS, while SSDT-RTC0 will instead create a "fake" RTC clock if there is no legacy one to enable.
+SSDT-RTCAWAC tries to re-enable the old RTC clock, or create a "fake" RTC clock if there is no legacy one to enable.

 ## Methods to make this SSDT